Site • RSS • Apple PodcastsDescription (podcaster-provided):

 In the CAVE: An ethics podcast, is back with Season 7 of the show!
 Join your hosts, Professor Paul Formosa and Distinguished Professor Wendy Rogers, from the Macquarie University Ethics and Agency Research Centre, as they explore a range of philosophical topics focused on the question of how we can live well as moral agents in an ethically complex world.Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-Bioethics and applied ethics are another core strand, with attention to healthcare conflicts and institutions: conscientious objection, AI in clinical decision-making, medical device company representatives’ dual roles, pandemic moral dilemmas, gender bias in surgery, reproductive technologies such as uterus transplantation, and the ethics of using animals in research.
-Environmental and food ethics also appear through discussions of animal welfare, meat consumption, milk production, sustainability claims, and the prospects of synthetic biology in conservation.
+Another major strand is bioethics and health policy, including conscientious objection in healthcare, uterus transplantation, medical device company representatives in hospitals, gender bias in surgery, and the promises and limits of animal research.
+Environmental and food ethics also appear through topics such as animal welfare, meat consumption, milk production, sustainability claims, and the possibility of using synthetic biology in conservation.

 | Episodes: |